Myndex/SAPC-APCA/DOCS/APCAinanutshell.md

 For demonstration purposes, the example tool provides real-time updates of minimum font size and weight vs contrast: https://www.myndex.com/APCA/ click on the color patches to bring up a colorpicker.

-I hope this clarifies the useful differences of a perceptually accurate range-based model as the guideline for a future of best readability.